HPQC-LABS/HPQC/images/README.txt

 1) https://www.img2go.com/crop-image (drag and drop your photo into the box)
 2) Make the box have dimensions: Width=270, Height=285 (you might have to zoom out to see the boxes where you can type custom values).
 3) Drag the cropping window by a corner (rather than a side), to preserve the aspect ratio.
-4) Select the desired area (include the full face and full hair, but not much more)
+4) Select the desired area (include the full face and full hair, but not much neck or clothes, see examples here: https://hpqc.org/people.html)
 5) Click "Apply"
 6) Click "Save As"
 7) Set "Target Format" to "PNG"